VGP/vgp-tools/README.md

 P <int:nhit> <int:pos_b>^nhit                  positions in each target seq_b of query seq_a
 ```

-This version is used when the queries are short sequences such as kmers, and the targets are long sequences
-in which the queries are found.
-The P-line then gives the **positions** of the hits of query seq_a within each
+In this version the P-line gives the **positions** of the hits of query seq_a within each
 of the targets seq_b listed on the preceding H-line.
 Note that if seq_a is found twice in some seq_b then that seq_b must be listed twice in the H-line, with the positions
 of each hit given in the corresponding locations in the P line.